Sunday, October 18, 2015

 Head – 1.25 out of 3 mugs

-Well below average and little there was disappears fast.
+Well, it is below average, and little there was disappearing fast.

 Zip – 1.75 out of 3 mugs